words/syllable/readme.md

 Based on the syllable functionality found in [**Text-Statistics**][stats] (PHP), in turn inspired by [**Lingua-EN-Syllable**][lingua] (Perl).

+Support for word-breaks and non-ASCII characters added later.

 ## License

 [MIT][license] © [Titus Wormer][author]